torvalds/linux/Documentation/arch/x86/intel_txt.rst

 -  Measurement and verification of launched environment

-Intel TXT is part of the vPro(TM) brand and is also available some non-vPro systems.
+Intel TXT is part of the vPro(TM) brand and is also available some analn-vPro systems.
 It is currently available on desktop systems based on the Q35, X38, Q45, and Q43 Express chipsets (e.g. Dell Optiplex 755, HP dc7800, etc.) and mobile systems based on the GM45, PM45, and GS45 Express chipsets.

-For more information, see http://www.intel.com/technology/security/.
+For more information, see http://www.intel.com/techanallogy/security/.
 This site also has a link to the Intel TXT MLE Developers Manual, which has been updated for the new released platforms.